 If legally required to by government bodies and law enforcement agencies.

 If you perform unlawful acts or attempts to conduct such acts or in any dispute, claim, action, demand or legal proceedings concerning you and Netcraft.

 We have put in place appropriate security measures to prevent your personal data from being accidentally lost, used, accessed in an unauthorized way, altered or disclosed.
 In addition, we limit access to your personal data to those employees, agents, contractors and other third parties who have a business need to know.
 These people will only process your personal data on our instructions, and they are subject to a duty of confidentiality.

 We have procedures in place to deal with any suspected personal data breach and will notify you and any applicable regulator of a breach where we are legally required to do so.

 What are your rights?

-- Your right of access - You have the right to ask us for copies of your personal information;
+- Access – You have the right to ask us for copies of your personal information.

-- Your right to rectification - You have the right to ask us to rectify information you think is inaccurate.
-You also have the right to ask us to complete information you think is incomplete;
+- Rectification – You have the right to ask us to rectify information you think is inaccurate.
+You also have the right to ask us to complete information you think is incomplete.

-- Your right to restriction of processing – You have the right to ask us to restrict the processing of your information in certain circumstances;
+- Restrict processing – You have the right to ask us to restrict the processing of your information in certain circumstances.

-- Your right to object to processing – You have the the right to object to the processing of your personal data in certain circumstances;
+- Object to processing – You have the right to object to the processing of your personal data in certain circumstances.

-- Your right to data portability – You have the right to ask that we transfer the information you gave us to another organisation, or to you, in certain circumstances;
+- Data portability – You have the right to ask that we transfer the information you gave us to another organization, or to you, in certain circumstances.